DCC main page

 Important note:

-There is a lot of complete crap information about DCC. (sounds strong, but justified) The DCC Wiki is severely flawed, and many "wannabe engineers" parrot this information and other really incorrect information.
+There is a lot of complete crap information about DCC out there. (sounds strong, but justified) The DCC Wiki is severely flawed, and many "wannabe engineers" parrot this information and other really incorrect information.
 I have given up trying to talk sense to the editors of this junk, all the arguments end in "well I can't prove it, but I've been doing this for years"...

 I've decided to make a page about this, after having protracted arguments with people who apparently consider themselves experts, but with no solid foundation of fact.